Matrices perturbed by random noise: The accuracy of low-rank approximation: Main results

 \subsection{A deterministic theorem}

-In this section, we present our main result, which applies for a deterministic $E$.
+In this section, we present our main result, which applies to a deterministic $E$.
 All results with random $E$ can be derived from this result by applying standard estimates concerning random matrices.

 We first introduce two key parameters $x$ and $y$, which account for the interaction between the singular vectors of $A$ and $E$.
 Here and later, $u \cdot v$ is the inner product of two vectors $u$ and $v$.